-Recalling Resolution No. 3/4-EX (IS) adopted by the 4th Extraordinary Islamic Summit Conference held in Makkah Al-Mukarramah in 2012 on the Rohingya Muslim Community in Myanmar and subsequent ministerial resolutions in this regard, particularly Resolution No. OIC/ EX-CFM/2017/FINAL RES adopted by the Extraordinary Session of the Council of Foreign Ministers in Kuala Lumpur on 19 January 2017; and Commending the Government of Malaysia for hosting the Extraordinary Session of the OIC Council of Foreign Ministers, on the Situation of the Rohingya Muslim Minority in Myanmar in Kuala Lumpur on 19 Junary 2017, and reaffirming and recalling the Final Communique of the Extraordinry Session,
+Recalling Resolution No. 3/4-EX (IS) adopted by the 4th Extraordinary Islamic Summit Conference held in Makkah Al-Mukarramah in 2012 on the Rohingya Muslim Community in Myanmar and subsequent ministerial resolutions in this regard, particularly Resolution No. OIC/EX-CFM/2017/FINAL RES adopted by the Extraordinary Session of the Council of Foreign Ministers in Kuala Lumpur on 19 January 2017; and Commending the Government of Malaysia for hosting the Extraordinary Session of the OIC Council of Foreign Ministers, on the Situation of the Rohingya Muslim Minority in Myanmar in Kuala Lumpur on 19 January 2017, and reaffirming and recalling the Final Communique of the Extraordinry Session,

-Recalling also the Declaration of the special session of the OIC Contact Group on the Rohingya which took place at Heads of State level in New York on the sidelines of the Annual Coordination Meeting on 19 September 2017, to address the situation of the Rohingya Muslim Minority in Myanmar and the Astana Declaration on the Rohingya Muslim Community in Myanmar by the Meeting of Heads of State and Government, on the sidelines of the First Islamic Summit on Science and Technology on 10 September 2017,
+Recalling also the Declaration of the special session of the OIC Contact Group on the Rohingya which took place at Heads of State level in New York on the sidelines of the Annual Coordination Meeting on 19 September 2017, to address the situation of the Rohingya Muslim Minority in Myanmar and the Astana Declaration on the Rohingya Muslim Community in Myanmar by the Meeting of Heads of State and Government, on the sidelines of the First Islamic Summit on Science and Technology on 10 September 2017 and the reports of the OIC Contact Group on Rohingya Meeting in New York on the 24th of September 2018 and 25th September 2019 on the sidelines of the Annual Coordination Meeting,

-Recalling OIC initiatives at the United Nations on the situation of the Rohingya Muslim Minority, including the UN General Assembly Resolution A/RES/72/248 of 31 October 2017 on the situation of Human Rights in Myanmar, and the UN Human Rights Council Resolution A/HRC/RES/29/21 of 22 July 2015 on the Situation of Human Rights of Rohingya Muslims and other Minorities in Myanmar;
+Recalling OIC initiatives at the United Nations on the situation of the Rohingya Muslim Minority, including Human Rights Council Resolution A/HRC/RES/39/2 on the situation of human rights of Rohingya Muslims and other minorities in Myanmar of 27 September 2018; UN General Assembly Third Committee resolution A/C.3/73/L.51 on the situation of human rights in Myanmar of 16 November 2018 and UN General Assembly Resolution A/RES/72/248 of 31 October 2017 on the situation of Human Rights in Myanmar, and the UN Human Rights Council Resolution A/HRC/RES/29/21 of 22 July 2015 on the Situation of Human Rights of Rohingya Muslims and other Minorities in Myanmar,